 All those labels, though they might contain some truth, can keep us stuck living a small life!

-- I have taken my kids camping, not once but four times!
-And I am better at packing!!
+Taken my kids camping, not once but four times!
+And I have gotten better and faster at packing!

-- I celebrated my 40th birthday with some beautiful friends, in the midst of intense pressure and stress.
-And I could honestly say that I have so much to be thankful for!
+Celebrated my 40th birthday with some beautiful friends in the midst of intense pressure and stress.
+I can honestly say that I have so much to be thankful for!

-- I pulled out the old, ugly 30 year old kitchen in my house and then installed a new Kaboodle Kitchen available through Bunnings Warehouse- by myself!!
+I pulled out the old, ugly 1970’s kitchen in my house and installed a new kitchen available through Bunnings Warehouse- by myself!!
 That included the sink, taps and a whole lot of floor and wall tiling!
-I had never done anything that major before!
+I have never done anything like that before!

-- I went hiking in the Stirling Ranges for 3 days, for the first time in 11 and 1/2 years!!
+Gone hiking in the Stirling Ranges for the first time in 11 and 1/2 years!!
 Oh and that was in the midst of trying to connect my sink up, get the new stove in and finish the tiling!
 Yes crazy!!
 Lesson learnt- tiles don’t adhere well when you do them up in a hurry!!